joppuyo/timber-starter-theme-webpack/README.md

 * Timber
 * npm
 * webpack for bundling JavaScript and managing assets
-* Babel for compiling JavaScripts
+* Babel for compiling JavaScript
 * Sass for compiling stylesheets
 * Autoprefixer
 * SVG optimization with svgo